natebarksdale/natebarksdale.github.io/src/content/blog/2009-12-05-if-you-board-the-wrong-train.md

 coordinates: [52.5200, 13.4050]
 ---

-If you board the wrong train, it is no use running along the corridor in the other direction.
+> If you board the wrong train, it is no use running along the corridor in the other direction.
---Dietrich Bonhoeffer
+> —Dietrich Bonhoeffer